vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/01_SOURCES_OF_THE_BIOGRAPHY.md

 A large volume of Max Muller’s papers and other material is in the Bodleian, and is fully catalogued They are classified under the following heads

-A Letters, B Journals, C Writings of Max Muller , D Honours con- ferred on Max Muller , E Miscellanea , F Printed Material , G Papers of Other Members of the Family, H Coins and Medals The most important papers are the following
+A Letters, B Journals, C Writings of Max Muller , D Honours conferred on Max Muller , E Miscellanea , F Printed Material , G Papers of Other Members of the Family, H Coins and Medals The most important papers are the following

 Letteis to his mother in German Letters to his wife Letters to Bunsen in German Letters to various British Personages Letters connected with his resignation of the Oxford Professorship